ElektraInitiative/libelektra/doc/decisions/STEPS.md

 ## In Discussion

-> This step is recommended if it is not yet clear which solution is the best.
+> This step is recommended if it is not yet clear to the core developers which solution is the best.

 Here you must ensure: